-Once you’ve enrolled on your course, get yourself off to a strong start by coming up with a clear plan for your studies and getting yourself organised to put it into action.
+Once you’ve enrolled on your course, get yourself off to a strong start by coming up with a clear plan for your studies, getting yourself organised, and putting that plan into action.

 The first thing to do is buy any extra texts you need for your studies.
-For English Language, this is likely to be a textbook so remember to check you’re getting the right edition - if you’re unsure always double check with your course provider.
+For English Language, this is likely to be a textbook so remember to check that you’re getting the right edition.
+If you’re unsure, always double-check with your course provider.

-If you’ve chosen English Literature, you’ll need to get yourself the novels, plays or poetry you’re going to be reading.
-Don’t worry about spending a lot of money on these; most classics can be picked up pretty cheaply from local charity shops or online second-hand booksellers.
+If you’ve chosen English Literature, you’ll need to get yourself the novels, plays or poetry text that you’re going to be reading.
+Don’t worry about spending a lot of money on these either; most classics can be picked up from local charity shops or online second-hand booksellers.

 Next, you should pick a good study spot.
 The ideal space for your online studies should be somewhere that has Wi-Fi access and is distraction-free enough that you can concentrate easily.
 Where you choose to set up camp is totally up to you and you can even choose to mix it up a bit - the beauty of online study is that it gives you the freedom to learn where and when you choose.

 Remember to be realistic about what you can achieve though.
-Setting yourself impossible targets is just setting yourself up to fail.
+Setting yourself impossible targets is just setting yourself up for disappointment.

-Study planners are a great way to stay on top of your studies as seeing everything laid out in front of you will keep you focused and on the right track.
-Why not download our free study planner to help you get started?
+If you're stuck on ways to set your plan in motion, study planners are a great way to stay on top of your learning as seeing everything laid out in front of you will keep you focused and on the right track.
+Download our free study planner to help you get started today.

 Use past papers to get ready for the exam

-Which papers you’ll need will depend if you’ve opted for English Language or English Literature, and which exam board you're studying with.
+Which papers you’ll need, however, will depend on if you’ve opted for English Language or English Literature, and which exam board you're studying with.

 The Pearson Edexcel IGCSE English Language exam consists of one paper with three sections; section A requires you to read set passages of text and answer questions, section B tests your ability to write to specific guidelines and section C asks you to produce an extended piece of writing.
-(An IGCSE is an International GCSE and is globally recognised as equal to a regular GCSE.)
+(For those of you who are unfamiliar, an IGCSE is an International GCSE and is globally recognised as equal to a regular GCSE.)